Harry Blaney: Independent Fianna Fáil

 In June 1972, Harry Blaney denounced his brother Neil’s expulsion from Fianna Fáil as illegal.
-Plans began soon after to form a separate organisation centred aroudn the Blaneys, while Harry accused supporters of Taoiseach Jack Lynch of creating fake branches and purging those loyal to Neil.
+Plans began soon after to form a separate organisation centred around the Blaneys, while Harry accused supporters of Taoiseach Jack Lynch of creating fake branches and purging those loyal to Neil.
 In May 1973, Harry, along with four other county councillors and three urban councillors, were expelled for backing Neil’s independent candidacy in the 1973 general election.
 This group became the nucleus of Independent Fianna Fáil (IFF), founded later that year.
 The new party combined hardline republican views, regularly demanding that Britain set a deadline for withdrawal from Northern Ireland, with clientelist politics rooted in Donegal localism and resentment at perceived economic neglect.

 The 1973 election in Donegal was particularally fierce following the split in Fianna Fáil: One former Donegal TD recalled how Harry Blaney maintained a fiercely competitive relationship with Bernard McGlinchey during the period.
 The TD claimed that McGlinchey, running for Fianna Fáil, was warned that there was no point canvassing in Fanad, which was regarded as "Blaney Country".
 Undeterred, he entered the area with a Fianna Fáil cavalcade but quickly withdrew after a shot was fired at the group.
 Years later, McGlinchey jokingly asked Harry if he had been the one who fired the shot.
 "No," Harry replied, "and I can prove it".
 When McGlinchey asked how, Blaney answered, "I wouldn’t have missed".

 In July 1974, Fine Gael and Fianna Fáil excluded IFF councillors from all council committees.
 The IFF members nonetheless secured representation on the general purposes committee by obstructing council business.
 During the following years, Blaney championed the interests of Donegal farmers and workers, pressing for the dismissal of council officials rather than labourers, lobbying for European funds for land drainage, and strongly supporting Section 4 motions allowing one-off rural housing.
 He also took part in demonstrations opposing the denial of political status to republican prisoners in the Maze and called for the expulsion of the British ambassador.

 Throughout the 1980s, IFF maintained close cooperation with Provisional Sinn Féin, both inside and outside the council chamber, opposing the cost of border security and criticising Garda searches in Fanad.
 When Charles Haughey became Fianna Fáil leader, Neil Blaney’s support for his 1982 minority government led to speculation that IFF might reunite with Fianna Fáil.
 In 1985, Harry Blaney and Senator Bernard McGlinchey negotiated a local IFF–Fianna Fáil pact, and Blaney became chairman of Donegal County Council from 1986 to 1987.